-In 2014, Heckmondwike Grammar School adopted the CEM (The Centre for Evaluation and Monitoring) exam by University of Durham.
+In 2014, Heckmondwike Grammar School adopted the CEM (The Centre for Evaluation and Monitoring) exam created by Cambridge Assessment.
 This test consists of two papers covering:

 Each paper contains a mix of multiple-choice and standard format questions and the papers tend to present pupils with a mix of questions one after the other.
 Typically, students can expect a short maths section, and a longer problem-solving exercise, followed by plenty of vocabulary assessments in various formats as well as some comprehension.
 Children must manage their time well in order to complete the tests.